 Read in: Nederlands

 Applicants with criminal records are more likely to receive a positive reply from a potential employer than applicants with non-caucasian backgrounds, that is the conclusion from Dutch researchers van den Berg, Blommaert, Bijleveld, and Ruiter.
 Loosely translated they conclude: “The fact that also in our research minorities without a criminal record have a disadvantage compared to ‘Dutch’ applicants with a criminal record is worrisome”, which is perhaps an understatement given the results of their study.
-Apart from that, the researchers found no evidence of subordination of applicants with criminal records, compared to applicants without criminal records.

 The fact that discrimination in recruitment is still a hot issue in the Netherlands is perhaps not a surprise: only last year the Dutch government launched a campaign against this type of discrimination, placing posters with the phrase “Discrimination during application” stuck through by a red marker (figure below), to grow awareness of this problem.
 Whether this campaign was successful unfortunately remains unknown: the research from van den Berg a.o. used data from 2013, which was before the campaign started.